atinsood/watson-studio-lab/Readme.md

 ## Purpose
 The purpose of this lab is to get you familar with the idea of [IBM Watson Studio](https://dataplatform.ibm.com/ml/experiments/) and showcase how you can bring an external example like MNIST and run it in IBM Watson Studio with no changes required in the code.

+## Choose you opponent

+There are 2 ways of doing this lab

+Click on [Command line approach](cli.md) to follow along the cli path

+[IBM Watson Studio] Continue your journer and follow the instructions

 ## Deep Learning on cloud in 4 easy steps

 ### Step 1